 How did you get the idea?

-In 2012 and 2014 the National Opera Montpellier invited me to premiere two great operas there.
+In 2012 and 2014 the National Opera Montpellier invited me to premiere two Grand Operas there.
 These were overwhelming and great experiences.
 From these impressions grew the need to make the opera experience tangible outside the opera house.
 In July 2015, the short opera VIOLA was created at Bahnhofplatz Pasing, which was continued in September 2016 at Münchner Freiheit with KATHARINA.
 A third part is scheduled for June 2017 at the Kunsthalle München, for which financing is currently still lacking.
 What particularly interests me about these works is to transform the public space into an artistic space by means of musical intervention.

 Designing an opera as an app for the smartphone goes one step further.
 In addition to the spatial separation from the opera house, I detach myself from a schedule.
 The opera as an app is available at any time and hopefully for a long time in the future.
 Nevertheless, I am installing an artificial shortage here: you have to walk the opera yourself.
 Just as one must first move to the opera house in order to be moved by the music, one must first set oneself in motion here.
 I believe that games like Pokemon Go also draw their fun from this.
 If you just loll about in the sofa, you just don’t experience anything.

 The declared aim of the app is to help the listener implant conscious memories.
 Have you already received feedback on how this perception experiment actually affects individual listeners?